AshBardhan/100-days-of-code/log.md

 1. Continue practising `React` with tutorials.
 2. Implemented a backend API service using `Django` framework and wrote down some `GET` request in `Python`.
-3. Studied first module of `User Experience (UX)` course from `IxDf`, where I amd able to understand about UX and essential skills required to be a UX designer.
+3. Studied first module of `User Experience (UX)` course from `IxDf`, where I was able to understand about UX and essential skills required to be a UX designer.

 **Thoughts**: Being a frontend developer, It's been ages since I've programmed anything in Python let alone working in its Django framework.
 I felt a bit overwhelemed working on this backend service, especially when I struggled during package installation and essential commands to run the entire application.
 However, the tutorials helped me understand the Django boilerplate and its environment much better.
 I might go deep dive in future when I'll be interested wroking as a fullstack developer.